SynthWorlds: Controlled Parallel Worlds for Disentangling Reasoning and Knowledge in Language Models: Results and Discussion

-Our current work only scratches the surface of these possibilities.
+\xhdr{Future work and extending \datasetname} Our current work only scratches the surface of these possibilities.
 A limitation is that our experiments were conducted on the specific \datasetname~corpora and task designs we introduced, which may restrict the generality of our findings.
 These choices do not cover the full space of “constructed worlds” (or tasks) that could be defined by different relation types, connective structures, or contexts.
 Altering the way the corpora is constructed could lead to different outcomes.
 Nonetheless, because \datasetname~is fully automatic, inexpensive, and flexible given any input knowledge base, we can generate alternate parallel corpora and probe these questions more broadly (see Appendix~\ref{sec:appendix_discussion_dataset_construction} for an expanded discussion).
-Future work could impose targeted constraints on graph construction to highlight particular reasoning challenges, or examine how parametric knowledge interacts with different underlying knowledge bases.
+Future work could impose targeted constraints on graph construction to highlight particular reasoning challenges or examine how parametric knowledge interacts with different underlying knowledge bases.

+In general, our framework requires a high-quality knowledge graph to encode complex relationships and ensure factual consistency in synthesized text.
+Therefore, as modern extraction methods make knowledge graph construction from text increasingly feasible~\citep{sainz2024gollie, xu2024largelanguagemodelsgenerative}, graphs can be constructed directly from unstructured text (e.g., Wikipedia).
+Once built with consistent, accurate facts, the \datasetname~framework follows naturally.
+Likewise, \datasetname~is not limited to one knowledge graph or domain.
+The core idea, i.e., sampling a subgraph, renaming entities, and constructing parallel corpora and tasks, generalizes to any knowledge graph.
+The main requirement is understanding which entities should be renamed, which depends on the domain.
+For example, in mathematics, we could create parallel worlds with different notation systems (RM: $x, y, f(x)$; SM: $\alpha, \beta, \phi(\alpha)$).
+Similarly, for code generation, we can consistently rename entire libraries (e.g., \texttt{numpy}/\texttt{pandas}) and function calls for the SM variant.

 By supporting controlled studies of reasoning, memory, and adaptation across varied settings, \datasetname~lays the groundwork for developing LM systems that are more robust and generalizable.